SteveBarnett/Remixing/doing/_posts/2022-11-05-see-more-clearly.md

 ---
 title: See more clearly.
 See things as they are, see ourselves as we are.
-tags: mindfulness buddhism acceptance truth love
+tags: mindfulness buddhism acceptance love
 ---